 Of course, Google's Pixels (and a handful of other Oreo-powered devices) include built-in SMS backup these days, as well as a tool during the setup process for migrating messages over to a new phone, so let's cover that first.

 Pixels have automatic SMS backup.

 The data comes courtesy of Android's automatic backups, and they're stored on Google Drive.
 You can view them (but not their contents) via the Android app, and the backup process as a whole can be manually triggered in Settings (usually Settings -> System -> Backup, but you can also just search for "Backup.") but SMS backups created in this way can't be easily copied off or moved elsewhere, as with dedicated apps, and they don't include MMS media.

 Viewing the list of automatic backups in Google Drive.

-The built-in system is useful and automatic, but without a way to manually trigger the restoration process or view the backed up contents, it's of limited utility.
+The built-in system is useful and automatic, but without a way to manually trigger the restoration process or view the backed-up contents, it's of limited utility.
 For instance, you can't read those messages off-device, and you can't save them long-term — the backups eventually expire in Google Drive.
 In such cases, this automatic system might not fit your needs, but there are alternatives.

 There are a lot of individual apps for backing up and restoring your SMS messages, but for the purposes of this discussion, we'll refer to two well-known and high-quality free apps we've covered in the past: SMS Backup+ and SMS Backup & Restore.
 They both let you back up and pull down your messages with a bit more control than the stock system, but each is suited to a slightly different use case.

 Google has broken how SMS Backup+ can sign in and integrate with Gmail by default as a result of changes to API settings.
 You can still use the app, but it now requires a different and more difficult setup process, documented below.